Bridget Moynihan (Doctoral Funding: LLC College Research Award and Global Research Scholarship)

 Carnegie Trust: Working from Scraps: Copyright and Materiality as Creative Constraints for Digitally Remediating the Morgan Scrapbooks (PI Dr. Anouk Lang [UoE], collaborating with Bridget Moynihan [UoE] and Jonathan Armoza [NYU], £7460, 2017-18)

 "Looking Out to Move Ahead: Reading and Digitizing the 'Prismatic Fringes' of Archives".
-Canadian Soceity for Digital Humanites, Congress for the Humanities and Social Sciences.
+Canadian Society for the Digital Humanities/ Société canadienne des humanités numériques.
 Toronto: 26 May - 2 June 2017.